CarMax : Response to COVID-19 | MarketScreener

 Associates who are diagnosed with COVID-19 will be paid in accordance with our medical leave and other applicable benefits policies.
 We will pay our associates for up to 14 days if we must close any locations or if associates are required to be quarantined.

 We are partners with the American Red Cross and Good360 and support them in their response to COVID-19.
-CarMax is doubling associate donations to these and other disaster relief organizations to support our communities during this challenging time.
+The CarMax Foundation is doubling associate donations to these organizations to support our communities during this challenging time.

 Taking care of our customers